-23 Criminal cases involving such certifications can also raise Confrontation Clause issues.
+^{23.} Criminal cases involving such certifications can also raise Confrontation Clause issues.
 Compare Melendez-Diaz v.
 Massachusetts, 557 U.S. 305, 329 (2009) ("The Sixth Amendment does not permit the prosecution to prove its case via ex parte out-of-court affidavits...") with United States v.
 Yeley-Davis, 632 F.3d 673, 681 (10th Cir.
 2011) (Rule 902(11) certifications of authenticity concerning certified copies of telephone toll records are not testimonial and therefore do not violate the Sixth Amendment Confrontation Clause).
 Thus, there may be a distinction between records generated specifically for a prosecution and historic records that pre-existed a legal dispute.

-24 See Grimm & Brady, supra note 13, at 740 for sample certifications under Rules 902(13) and 902(14).
+^{24.} See Grimm & Brady, supra note 13, at 740 for sample certifications under Rules 902(13) and 902(14).

-forensics expert to assist the party and its counsel in the identification, preservation, collection, and production of ESI.
+that the affiant is a "qualified person" as required by Rules 902(11) and (12).
+Although Rules 902(13) and (14) do not refer to Rule 702, counsel would be wise to ensure that the affiant providing the certificate meets the requirements of an expert witness under Rule 702 if the underlying facts to be authenticated involve scientific, technical, or specialized knowledge.
+The added benefit of showing that the affiant meets these Rule 702 requirements is that the affiant may base the certification on information beyond personal knowledge, provided it is reliable, as described in Rule 703.
+The certification should then describe the affiant's role in the case, that is, that the affiant was retained by the party as a computer forensics expert to assist the party and its counsel in the identification, preservation, collection, and production of ESI.
 The certification should describe in detail the evidence in question and establish its authenticity consistent with the formality requirements of Rules 901(11) and (12).
 The certification need not meet the requirements of Rule 803(6)(A-C), unless the proponent also seeks to qualify the evidence as a business record.
 Instead, the certification must provide the information required by Rules 902(13) and (14), as discussed below.